zapman449/monitorama_2016_notes/Mon04__Creating.A.Culture.of.Observability.at.Stripe__by_Cory.Watson.md

     * Engage discontent!  usually fine.
 Sometimes you need whisky.
 * Identify Power Users
     * Find interested parties
-    * talk to them, give them what you need
+    * talk to them, give them what they need
     * Empower them to help others
     * watch them grow.
 * Value
     * What are you improving?
     * How can you measure it?
     * is this the best way?
     * You have to think about this daily.
 Success is hitting the real goal, not delivering something you're bent on delivering
 * Control Theory and Observability.
-    * Reference -> Programer -> System/sensor(s) -> Work
+    * Reference -> Programmer -> System/sensor(s) -> Work
-                        \----------------/
+                        ^----------------/
 * Flat org work ethic:
     * Shave the preposterous line of yaks.
-    * Stigmergy - Disperate systems working together.
+    * Stigmergy - Disparate systems working together.
     * Strike when good opportunities arise (incidents, etc)
 * Advertise
     * Don't be afraid!